UXSoc/UX-glitch/README.md

 # Glitch Sync Template

 [Glitch](https://glitch.com/) is a super cool platform that lets you edit, collaborate, and publish your [Node.js](https://nodejs.org/en/) apps.
-It does have [GitHub](https://github.com/UXSoc/UX-glitch) () support but lacks a lot of features.
+It does have [GitHub](https://github.com/UXSoc/UX-glitch) (also where you can get the source) support but lacks a lot of features.

 This is a template to enable a lot of extra functionality, and is great way to do CD/CI.

 Glitch is perfect for bots, small projects, and fun apps.
-Here is why you should consider using this template:
+Here's why you should consider using this template:
 ### Pros

 - Free as in pizza 🍕 and source code 📖, through hosting with Glitch.